Orcas at the San Juan Islands - Washington - USA

 The area around the San Juan Islands in Washington in the USA is one of the best in the world if you want to meet whales in their right element.
 The sea is relatively calm all year round and there is plenty of animal life both above and below the surface of the water.
 Gray whales, seals, minke whales, bald eagles and queens of the sea thrive here in the cold water - killer whale.

 Killer whales are not actually whales, but the world's largest dolphin.
 Known for their intelligence, curiosity, playfulness and ability to communicate with each other with sounds and movements.
 Orcas live in a matriarchal society in family groups, where the females pass on their knowledge from generation to generation.
-The oldest known family head "Granny" lived to be over 100 years old, although in the wild they usually live between 50 and 80 years old.
+The oldest known head of the family "Granny" was left 100 years old, although in the wild they usually live between 50 and 80 years old.

 During the summer months, there is a great chance of seeing killer whales here among the San Juan Islands.
 Three families Southern Resident Killer Whales are resident here in the area and they appear every year between June and September.
 The resident killer whales are the friendly fish-eating killer whales, who come here to feast on the area's fatty salmon during the summer months.
 It might sound like a killer whale paradise, but 50 years ago something happened that upset the balance for the resident killer whales.
 During the 60's and 70's, most of the big famous aquariums caught over 40 orca calves for their shows here in the bay.
 How many of the adult animals died trying to protect their babies is unknown, but since then the resident killer whales around San Juan Island have had a very hard time recovering.
 Both because all the calves were captured over several years, but also because the salmon population is decreasing every year and the level of pollution (DDT and PCB) is increasing in the whales' bodies.
 In 2005, the Southern Resident Killer Whales were listed as endangered and today they are working hard with research to increase the salmon population and reduce emissions to give the whales a chance to survive.
 But it's hard going.
 Since 2015, no calf has been born in the three families and the salmon population is lower than ever after the virus hit the salmon.